‘Yes, I hear voices, all the time, and I love it’

 In Devil You Know I needed a tough, funny character to be Logan’s friend.
 The kind of boy Logan wishes he could be.
 Baz is a mix of boys I’ve encountered at schools.
 Boys who always have a group of friends around them, but boys who are a bit dangerous too.

 At schools you’re seeing your readers in their own environment, you can watch how they sit, how they wear their uniforms, how they fix their hair and most importantly, how they speak to each other and to their teachers.

 Dialogue creates character, and a single sentence can bring a character to life.

 I hope I keep on hearing those voices.

 Cathy MacPhail is the award-winning author of over thirty children’s novels including spooky thrillers for younger readers and challenging teen novels.
+Her books include Devil You Know.
 She was born and brought up in Greenock, Scotland, where she still lives.

 Cathy will be appearing at the following festivals:

 You might also enjoy this exclusive article by Cathy, ‘Where Are The Working Class Heroes?’, from the January 2017 Issue of Books from Scotland.